ckappatou/AcRoPLS/README.md

 |scipy |       1.6.3|
 |openpyxl|3.0.10|

-### entmoot install
+#### ENTMOOT Installation
 This requires version 0.2.2 of ENTMOOT.
-See listo of requirements from https://github.com/cog-imperial, then install 0.2.2 of ENTMOOT using
+See list of requirements from https://github.com/cog-imperial, then install 0.2.2 of ENTMOOT using

     pip install git+https://github.com/cog-imperial/entmoot.git@8e6e0fbfaba7823269065ee3c88d56d354167bb9

-### Running Examples
+## Running Examples

-Navigate to the examples file in your terminal and run the desired example, eg.
+Navigate to the examples file in your terminal and run the desired example, e.g.

     python3 InitialExample.py